awslabs/amazon-asdi/code-green/workshop/README.md

 ### High-level workflow

-In this workshop, you will be using various services to create an application that will enable end-users to query an ASDI dataset and determine the city with the temperature closest to 23 degrees Celsius.
+In this workshop, you will be using various services to create an application that will enable users to query an ASDI dataset and determine the city with the temperature closest to 23 degrees Celsius.
 The process will be following these high-level steps:

-1. Create a new AWS S3 bucket that will act as the query repository and hold the city location data
+1. Create a new AWS S3 bucket that will act as the query repository and hold the city location data.
-1. Create Amazon Athena tables to query the data set
+1. Create Amazon Athena tables to query the data set.
-1. Create an Amazon Lambda function to query Athena
+1. Create an Amazon Lambda function to call the Athena query.
-1. Create an AWS API Gateway endpoint which will call the Lambda
+1. Create an AWS API Gateway endpoint which will call the Lambda.
-1. Build a static S3 Website to interface with API Gateway
+1. Build a static S3 Website, with a basic web page that calls the API Gateway.

 <img src="images/architecture.png" alt="Workshop architecture diagram"
 	title="Workshop architecture diagram" style="width:90%" />